Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs: Acknowledgment

 \section{Acknowledgment}

-I thank my adviser Sheldon Katz for his constant help and guidance over the past years and through this project and for suggesting me the computation in Section \ref{compute-example}.
-I would like to thank Yukinobu Toda for many valuable discussions and for explaining me his paper on rank$=2$ Donaldson-Thomas invariants.
-I thank Arend Bayer for kindly answering some of my questions related to this work in spring 2011.
-I am grateful to Richard Thomas for his help and support and for providing me the opportunity for being a member at Isaac Newton Institute for Mathematical sciences during spring 2011.
-I also thank Newton Institute for their kind hospitality during the time that I was visiting.
-The stimulating environment at Newton Institute and many productive conversations with experts helped me to fix some of the weaknesses which existed in the early stages of this article.
-I acknowledge support from NSF grants DMS 0244412, DMS 0555678 and DMS 08-38434 EMSW21-MCTP (R.E.G.S).
+I would like to thank Sheldon Katz for suggesting me the computation in Section \ref{compute-example}.
+Thanks toYukinobu Toda for many valuable discussions and for explaining to me his paper on rank$=2$ Donaldson-Thomas invariants.
+Thanks to Arend Bayer for kindly answering some of my questions related to this work in spring 2011.
+I am grateful to Richard Thomas for his help and support and for providing me the opportunity for being a member at Isaac Newton Institute for Mathematical sciences during 2010- 2011.
+I also thank Newton Institute for hospitality.
+I acknowledge partial support from NSF grants DMS 0244412, DMS 0555678 and DMS 08-38434 EMSW21-MCTP (R.E.G.S) during the time that the first drafts of project were being completed.
+I would also like to thank Kavli IPMU and MIT for their kind and wonderful hospitality.
+My work at IPMU was supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.